Tips for getting butterfly right14/07/2016

 - Push your chin forward to take a breath; the breath should be taken towards the end of the pull.
 As your arm sweeps over the water return your face back into the water and breathe out.
 Perform two kicks to each arm cycle, kicking at the start of the arm pull and towards the end of the pull “Kick your arms in, kick your arms out”.

-This video from Speedo will help you with your kicking action.
+This short video from Nuffield Health will help you get your technique right.
+Remember, practice makes perfect.